Why do people answer questions on Stack Overflow?

 And then there’s the hassle $P

-who don't understand the rules of the community.
-From the perspective
+with people who don’t understand the rules of the community.
+From the

-of new users, hurdles such as closing questions and
+perspective of new users, hurdles such as closing questions and downvoting seem to extract an

 You need barriers to participation.
 This is one of the things that killed Usenet.
 You have to have some cost to either join or participate, if not at the lowest level, then at higher levels.
 There needs to be some kind of segmentation of capabilities.